bennorth/phased-flashing-lights/web/index.md

 the two pictures are an "O" and an "X".
 In the triptych at the bottom, the circle-with-moving-bead in the middle shows where the pattern is in its global cycle.
-When the bead is at 3 o'clock (*t*&nbsp;=&nbsp;0), the big picture looks like the right-hand small picture, flashing "positive and negative".
-When the bead is at 9 o'clock (*t*&nbsp;=&nbsp;½), the big picture looks like the left-hand small picture, flashing "positive and negative".
+When the bead is at 3 o'clock (*t* = 0), the big picture looks like the right-hand small picture, flashing "positive and negative".
+When the bead is at 9 o'clock (*t* = ½), the big picture looks like the left-hand small picture, flashing "positive and negative".

 <div class="demo-outer">
 <div class="demo-container">